 General Questions about Study Abroad and Global Education (SAGE)

-Your next step is to make an appointment to consult with a SAGE adviser to discuss your personal goals for this experience and receive information on programs appropriate to your academic interests.
-You may make an appointment by sending an email message to email@example.com indicating three to four times that work for you, by dropping by the office in Balch Hall, Room 136 (behind Balch Auditorium), or by calling the office at (909) 621-8306 during regular business hours.
+Your next step is to make an appointment to consult with the SAGE director or assistant director to discuss your goals for this experience and receive information on programs appropriate to your academic interests.
+You may make an appointment at this link indicating three to four times that work for you, by dropping by the office in Balch Hall, Room 136 (behind Balch Auditorium), or by calling the office at (909) 621-8306 during regular business hours.
 We will fit you in to the first available advising appointment.
 Prior to your appointment, you may want to begin thinking about:

 - the subjects you would like to study while away – electives in your major, general education requirements or electives towards graduation in other areas of interest;

-- the type of experience you seek — cultural immersion, language acquisition, enhancement of your major, thesis research, fieldwork, service-learning, internships, or to stretch yourself beyond your comfort zone;
+- the type of experience you seek — cultural immersion, language acquisition, enhancement of your major, thesis research, fieldwork, service-learning, internships, or access to a wide range of courses at a university;

 - any questions or special circumstances you want to discuss.